 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 - Test Technician

-How much do Aerospace Engineering and Operations Technicians make in each U.S. state?
+How much do Aerospace Engineering and Operations Technicians make in different U.S. states?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Aerospace Engineering and Operations Technicians
+What Tools & Technology do Aerospace Engineering and Operations Technicians Use?

 - Microsoft Word